AIADMK led 'slave government' at PM Modi, BJP wash party in Tamil Nadu: Stalin | ExBulletin

 “Sellur Raju is a comedy and RB Udayakumar is a criminal minister.
 RB Udayakumar is a Minister of Revenue who only got income for himself and not for our state.
 RB Udayakumar is a great actor who betrayed Jayalalitha and Sasikala, ”he said.

-The 234 assembly members of Tamil Nadu will meet in a single phase on April 6 and the counting of votes will take place on May 2.
-(ANI)
+The 234 members of the Tamil Nadu Elections Assembly will be held in a single phase on April 6 and the counting of the votes will take place on May 2.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online